jaychotaliya987/Getting_Better_At_C--/1_STL&BetterCode/Coding_Guideline.md

 - Less work more efficiency, Do not waste resources doing things that are not supposed to be done.
 - Data Structures gives the performance, Linked list is slower then vector in almost all the tasks.
 - Use contiguous, dense data structures.
 That promotes usage of L1, L2 and L3 caches.
 Caches are faster than main memory.

+## G7 - No Incidental data structure
+-
+-